 ↑ Symbolic Peace by Mathew Rosenblatt, Canada ↑

-↑ This heart is also a permanent piece in the district (the lights may have been added for the event).
-Others were getting a shot like this, so we joined in! ↑
+↑ This heart is also a permanent piece in the district, however the lights were added for the event.
+There was a short lineup of people getting a shot like this, so we joined in! ↑

 ↑ The westernmost gates into The Distillery District.
 From here we walked north to King Street and caught the streetcar home. ↑